hsteinshiromoto/paper.ssm16/README.md

 # Algorithms for the Paper [SM16]

 These are the algorithms employed in the example.
+They were tested on Matlab 2015b running on Windows 10.

 Dependencies: Yalmip and mosek